Luker121/Selfing_rate_in_Time/README.md

-# Selfing Rate Calculation and Visualization
+# Selfing Rate (in Time) with eSMC2 and from heterozygosity calculation

-This repository provides scripts and example data for calculating and visualizing selfing rates from heterozygosity data generated using `vcftools`.
+This repository provides scripts and example data for calculating and visualizing selfing rates in time with eSMC2 and from heterozygosity data generated using `vcftools`.
 The selfing rate is computed using the formula from **Nordborg (1999)**, and a boxplot is generated to compare selfing rates across different populations and chromosomes.

 ## Table of Contents